villenattinen/fullstack-open-cicd-project/README.md

 # Fullstack-Open CI/CD Project

-CI/CD Pipeline Project for University of Helsinki Full Stack Open Course: Part 11 CI/CD exercises.
+CI/CD Pipeline Project for University of Helsinki Full Stack Open Course: Part 11 CI/CD, exercises 11.20 & 11.21.
 Based on the Blog App from parts 4-5 of the course.

 ## Link to PokeDex CI/CD Exercises (the other repository)